 Cost of Part 3 Training

-The cost of a part 3 test is £111 payable to the DSA, this is the responsibility of the candidate.
+The cost of a part 3 test is £111 payable to the DVSA, this is the responsibility of the candidate.

 Remember you only have 3 attempts and these attempts are extremely precious.